harfbuzz/harfruzz/README.md

 - No font size property.
 Shaping is always using UnitsPerEm.
 You should scale the result manually.
 - Most of the TrueType and Unicode handling code was moved into separate crates.
-- harfruzz doesn't interact with any system libraries and must produce exactly the same results on all OS'es and targets.
+- harfrust doesn't interact with any system libraries and must produce exactly the same results on all OS'es and targets.
 - `mort` table is not supported, since it's deprecated by Apple.
 - No `graphite` library support.